-Line 13, Part XV-A
+Line 13, Part XVI-A

-Minus: Part I, line 5b
+Minus: Note: If line 5b, Part I, reflects a loss, add that amount here instead of subtracting.

-Plus: Part I, line 1
+Plus: Line 1, Part I

-Plus: Part I, line 5a
+Plus: Line 5a, Part I

-Plus: Expenses of special events deducted in figuring Part XV-A, line 9
+Plus: Expenses of special events deducted in computing line 9 of Part XVI-A

-Equal: Part I, line 12, column (a)
+Equal: Line 12, column (a), of Part I

-Part XV-B. Relationship of Activities to the Accomplishment of Exempt Purposes
+Part XVI-B-Relationship of Activities to the Accomplishment of Exempt Purposes

-To explain how each amount in column (e) of Part XV-A was related or exempt function income, show the line number of the amount in column (e) and give a brief description of how each activity reported in column (e) contributed importantly to the accomplishment of the organization's exempt purposes (other than by providing funds for such purposes).
+To explain how each amount in column (e) of Part XVI-A was related or exempt function income, show the line number of the amount in column (e) and give a brief description of how each activity reported in column (e) contributed importantly to the accomplishment of the organization's exempt purposes (other than by providing funds for such purposes).
 Activities that generate exempt-function income are activities that form the basis of the organization's exemption from tax.

-Also, explain any income entered in column (e) that is specifically excluded from gross income other than by section 512, 513, or 514.
-If no amount is entered in column (e), don't complete Part XV-B.
+Also, explain any income entered in column (e) that is specifically excluded from gross income other than by Code section 512, 513, or 514.
+If no amount is entered in column (e), do not complete Part XVI-B.